Why Do You Do What is Unlawful on the Sabbath?

 Another Work of Creation Finished

-In 2 Cor 5:17 we are described as a “new creation” and told that from the Lord’s point of view the old has gone and the new has come.
+In 2 Cor 5:17 we are described as a “new creation” and are told that from the Lord’s point of view the old has gone and the new has come.
 This new creation occurred the moment we invited the Lord into our hearts.
 The work of salvation was finished.
 There was nothing left to do.
-Having become holy and blameless, without spot or blemish, we rest.
+Therefore, having become holy and blameless, without spot or wrinkle or any other blemish (Ephes.
+5:25-27), we are to rest from the work of salvation.
 See the parallel?

 With Man This is Impossible, but Not With God

 For the Pharisees, the work was never finished.
 Each morning as they began the new day, 613 laws were right there before them, demanding to be kept.
-It didn’t matter how well they had done yesterday, the score was reset to zero every morning.
-Try as they might, they could never produce a new creation, because “the law was only a shadow of the good things to come, not the realities themselves.”
-(Hebrews 10:1)
+It didn’t matter how well they had done the previous day, the score was reset to zero every morning.
+Try as they might, they could never produce a new creation, because “the law was only a shadow of the good things to come, not the realities themselves” (Hebrews 10:1).

-From the cross, Jesus cried, “It is finished,” and died.
+From the cross, Jesus cried, “It is finished,” and died (John 19:30).
 He was referring to the work of salvation.
-When you accept His death as payment in full for your sins, your work is finished.
-You have become a new creation and enter His Sabbath-rest.
+When we accept His death as payment in full for our sins, the work of our salvation is finished.
+We have become a new creation and enter His Sabbath-rest.

 Why Do You Do What is Unlawful on the Sabbath?

-So the Sabbath was made for man; to teach us that when the work is finished we rest.
-No need to add anything; no need to worry.
-Continuing to work for salvation during your Sabbath-rest is still punishable by death, because it means you aren’t really saved.
-It proves that you haven’t accepted the Lord’s work on your behalf as being complete and are trying to finish the work of salvation yourself, something that can only lead to spiritual death.
-Remember; it is by grace you have been saved, through faith… not by works lest anyone should boast.
+So the Sabbath was made for man; to teach us that when the work is finished, we rest.
+There’s no no need to add anything, and no need to worry.
+Continuing to work for our salvation during our Sabbath-rest is still punishable by death, because it means we aren’t really saved.
+It proves that we haven’t accepted the Lord’s work on our behalf as being complete and are trying to finish the work of salvation ourselves, something that can only lead to spiritual death.

 This is what the Sovereign LORD, the Holy One of Israel, says: “In repentance and rest is your salvation, in quietness and trust is your strength.”
-(Isaiah 30:15)
+(Isaiah 30:15).
+Selah